 Pension Fund Committee members and relevant senior officers are required to declare any interests in related party transactions and relationships between themselves, and their related parties, and the Pension Fund.
 Some of the Committee members also act as councillors or board members of the Fund's scheduled or admitted bodies, who maintain a conventional employer relationship with the Fund.
+Committee Members are also required to declare any company directorships.
 These are listed below but do not include representation of their respective bodies as Committee members:

-- Councillor McMurdo is a member of the Bedfordshire & River Ivel Drainage Board. - A member of Councillor McMurdo's immediate family is an employee of the Sharnbrook Academy Federation. - Councillor Sawyer is a Director at Bedford Consulting Limited. - A member of Councillor Sawyer's family is a scheme member through Bedford College. - Councillor Wenham is a Director at Raynsford Church of England Academy, Southeast Midlands Local Enterprise Partnership Limited, Henlow Pavilion Management Limited and Rasear Limited. - Councillor Young is a Director at London Luton Airport Limited and Active Luton. - Councillor Nawaz is a member of the Bedfordshire & River Ivel Drainage Board.
+- Councillor McMurdo is a member of the Bedfordshire & River Ivel Drainage Board. - A member of Councillor McMurdo's immediate family is an employee of the Sharnbrook Academy Federation. - Councillor Sawyer is a Director at Bedford Consulting Limited. - Councillor Wenham is a Director at Raynsford Church of England Academy, Southeast Midlands Local Enterprise Partnership Limited, Henlow Pavilion Management Limited and Rasear Limited. - Councillor Nicholls is a Non-executive Director of London Luton Airport Limited (Luton Rising).

-There were no material transactions between members and officers and the Fund during 2020/2021.
+There were no material transactions between members and officers and the Fund during 2021/2022.

-The only material related party transactions during 2020/2021 were in respect of contributions paid by the employing bodies into the Fund.
+The only material related party transactions during 2021/2022 were in respect of contributions paid by the employing bodies into the Fund.
 See Note 7.

 Amounts owed to and from the administering authority can be seen in Notes 19 and 20.

 The disclosures required by the above legislation can be found in the main accounts of Bedford Borough Council.

 Administration and investment management costs include charges by Bedford Borough Council for providing services in its role as administering authority.
-For 2020/2021 these amounted to £1.0 million (2019/2020 £1.1 million).
+For 2021/2022 these amounted to £1.4 million (2020/2021 £1.2 million).